Ovation Of The Seas Review and Specifications

 On March 11, 2016, the vessel was officially delivered to RCI by Meyer Werft in Bremerhaven Germany.
 The delivery ceremony was attended by Richard Fain (RCCL's CEO and Chairman) and Bernard Meyer (Meyer Werft's owner).
 The vessel left the shipyard and was tugged down Ems River on a 26 ml / 42 km long conveyance itinerary from Meyer Werft Papenburg to Eemshaven Holland (North Seas / Baltic Sea) arriving on March 12 at ~6 pm.
 Followed the sea trials.

-On April 11, 2016, the cruise ship arrived in Southampton England, where docked at Berth 101 (Western Docks).
-The liner stayed in port for a few days. followed the Suez Canal relocation cruise from UK to China (Southampton to Tianjin).
+On April 11, 2016, the cruise ship arrived in Southampton England and was docked at Berth 101 (Western Docks).
+The liner stayed in port for a few days. followed the Suez Canal relocation cruise from the UK to China (Southampton to Tianjin).
 This 53-day ("world cruise") itinerary was officially named "Global Odyssey".
 China departures (from homeport Tianjin) started in June 2016.